Josephine C. Reyes

-Josephine Sumulong Cojuangco Reyes (November 26, 1927 – July 26, 2011) was a Filipina educator.
+Josephine Cojuangco-Reyes (born Josephine Sumulong Cojuangco, November 26, 1927 – July 26, 2011) was a Filipina educator.
 She served as the seventh president of the Far Eastern University (FEU) in Manila, Philippines from 1985 to 1989.
-She also served as the chair of the board of trustees of the Far Eastern University - Dr. Nicanor B. Reyes Medical Foundation.
+She also served as the president of the Philippine Association of Colleges and Universities from 1987 to 1988, and the chair of the board of trustees of the Far Eastern University – Nicanor Reyes Medical Foundation until 2011.